UPDATED: March 2018

 This brand uses all the right buzzwords to describe their mattresses (“non-toxic,” “sustainable,” etc.), but they are lacking somewhat in the certification department (although with digging we discovered they do carry the Oeko-Tex 100 certification).
 The big question mark for us is the “natural rubber” they use, which doesn’t have any certification, sadly.
 Still, that Oeko-Tex 100 certification means something, and they don’t use PBDE flame retardants.

-Eco Terra sounds good, but they appear to have zero certifications–not even CertiPur!
+Eco Terra has OEKO-TEX certifications for their Talalay latex and wool.
+As of this writing their GOTS certificate is long out of date.
 The good news is they don’t use scary flame retardants, just hydrated silica, about which we have no significant concerns.

 We field a ton of questions about Essentia from people who love memory foam and want a safer option.
 Standard memory foam (made of petroleum derivatives) is decidedly toxic, and I’ve long suspected Essentia of being Sneaky stuff.
 After researching Essentia thoroughly for a recent client, I came away (still reluctantly!) recommending them as Okay Stuff, although I do still have a few reservations.
 They use a proprietary flame retardant in their foam, which involves Kevlar–a material that is not remotely natural, but which appears to be non-toxic, based on current research available.
 Kevlar is a type of plastic, however, and you probably know I don’t love plastic, period!